revilowaldow/BITC/Sessions/2026/This is your ~Life~ Wizard.md

 5 life events

-Made enemy of adventurer
+Made enemy of a faction
 	Their fault

-Made a friend of an adventurer
+Made a friend of a faction

 You fell in love or got married
 	 Use the merged individual